 Let’s not sugar-coat it: Carving out just 2 weeks in New Zealand won’t be easy.

-While the country may not take up much space on a world map, it’s filled with inordinate number of stunning places to visit, far greater than its small stature would predict.
+While New Zealand may not take up much space on a world map, it’s filled with an inordinate number of stunning places to visit.
+Far greater than its small stature would predict, to be sure.

-In this two-week New Zealand road trip itinerary, we’ve aimed for breadth & diversity over depth.
+In this two-week New Zealand road trip itinerary, we aim for breadth & diversity over depth.

-Although public transportation in New Zealand is efficient and is a great way of getting around, to see the most you possibly can on a time-crunch, you’d be much better off having your own wheels to scoot around.
+Public transportation in New Zealand is efficient and is a great way of getting around.
+But to maximize your sightseeing on a time-crunch, having your own wheels to scoot around is best.

-If you’ve got a little bit more time on your hands to visit New Zealand, you might want to consider spending two weeks on each island.
+Got more time on your hands to visit New Zealand?
+You might want to consider spending two weeks on each island.

-Let’s get your perfect New Zealand itinerary started…
+Let’s get your perfect New Zealand trip itinerary started…

-As the largest city & cultural hub of New Zealand, spending time in Auckland is a must for any New Zealand trip plan.
-It’s one of the most liveable & likeable cities in the world, a fact you’ll immediately notice as you roam through the city streets.
+As the country’s largest city & cultural hub, Auckland is a must for any New Zealand trip plan.
+Auckland is one of the most liveable & likeable cities in the world.
+Roaming the city streets, you’ll kick-start your kinship right away.

 What to do in Auckland

 Looking for the best panoramas of Auckland CBD?
 Scoot up to the observation deck on the 328-metre-high Sky Tower.